The term local SEO is unknown to many small business owners but for some businesses this is all they need to succeed online.

 How is local SEO different than general SEO?

-Local SEO optimization is for targeting searches in a specific geo location while SEO practices are applicable for global wide searches.
+Local SEO optimization is for targeting searches in a specific geographic location while SEO general practices are applicable for global wide searches.

-The big difference is that for local optimization, you also need to provide location awareness signals to Google, as we will see in the checklist below.
+The big difference is that for local SEO optimization, you also need to provide location awareness signals to Google.

 Mobile searches are by ‘default’ local